keepassxreboot/keepassxc/src/fdosecrets/README.md

 # Freedesktop.org Secret Storage Spec Server Side API

 This plugin implements the [Secret Storage specification][secrets] version 0.2.
-While running KeePassXC, it acts as a Secret Service server, registered on DBus, so clients like seahorse, python-secretstorage, or other implementations can connect and access the exposed database in KeePassXC.
+While running KeePassXC, it acts as a Secret Service server, registered on D-Bus, so clients like seahorse, python-secretstorage, or other implementations can connect and access the exposed database in KeePassXC.

 [secrets]: (https://www.freedesktop.org/wiki/Specifications/secret-storage-spec/)

 ## Configurable settings

-* The user can specify if a database is exposed on DBus, and which group is exposed.
+* The user can specify if a database is exposed on D-Bus, and which group is exposed.
 * Whether to show desktop notification is shown when an entry's secret is retrieved.
-* Whether to confirm for entries deleted from DBus
+* Whether to confirm for entries deleted from D-Bus
 * Whether to confirm each entry's access

 ## Implemented Attributes on Item Object